TheWolverine.com - Karsch: From The Sidelines

 Karsch: From The Sidelines

-Michigan sideline reporter and Detroit radio personality Doug Karsch says the Maryland game may look better as the season rolls along.
+Michigan sideline reporter Doug Karsch watched the Wolverines deliver a head-turning effort late Saturday night.

-Here’s what he had to say in this From The Sidelines segment, on…
+He talks about it in this From The Sidelines segment, touching on…

-• Michigan’s effort against the Terrapins: “I’ll say this.
-I was impressed with Maryland’s athletes — bigger, stronger, faster [than the Terrapins’ norm].
-Up close and personal, from field level, I thought there was definitely a change going with them.
+• Michigan’s offensive line: “It was the most impressive performance I’ve seen from a Michigan offensive line in a long, long, long time.
+The second half of that game, I tried as much as I could to get to the line, be lined up at the line of scrimmage as close as I could, and see which color jersey overwhelmed my field of vision.

-“Maryland is going to beat some more people this year.
-That win over Texas was no fluke.
-It’s funny.
-You remember a few years ago when Michigan beat Colorado, and they struggled to do so.
-The game was close, and then Michigan blew it open.
+“I could tell when the ball was snapped, it was going to be a positive run play.
+The Michigan offensive line was blowing Wisconsin’s front off the ball, over and over again.

 Subscribe today to read the full article and get everything Rivals has to offer.